jjindrich/jjazure-web-dotnetcore/README.md

 kubectl describe pod nginx-ingress-internal-controller --namespace ingress-basic-internal
 ```

+**Kubectl troubleshooting on Windows**

+You have to update kubectl to latest version with command *az aks install-cli*.
+But sometimes is update is not applied because you have multiple copies of kubectl on computer.
+Docker for Windows is installing own copy and setting up PATH.
+Please check your installations *for %i in (kubectl.exe) do @echo. %~$PATH:i*

 ### Connect to PaaS services like SQL server
 TODO: use service endpoint to access sql server
 https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview